-- A. An applicant's application materials will be reviewed by a designated employee of Court Administration for verification of the applicant's compliance with the eligibility requirements and determination of eligibility. - (1) If the designated employee determines that the applicant meets all of the eligibility requirements, then the applicant's name will be referred to the Chief Judge for approval to be added to the list of approved certified process servers.
-If the Chief Judge is satisfied that the conditions have been met, the Chief Judge shall issue an order placing the applicant on the list of certified process servers and provide a copy of the order to the Court Administrator and the Clerk of Court for each county in the Third Judicial Circuit. - (2) If the designated employee determines that the applicant does not meet all of the eligibility requirements, then the applicant's name will not be added to the list of approved certified process servers. - (3) If the designated employee is unable to determine whether an applicant meets all of the eligibility requirements, then the applicant's application materials will be referred to the Chief Judge. - B. All applicants will be notified of the designated employee's finding.
-If an applicant wishes to challenge an unfavorable determination made solely by the designated employee, an applicant may, within thirty days of the notice of the unfavorable determination, request in writing that the application materials be reviewed by the Chief Judge.
+- A. Application materials will be reviewed by a designated employee of Court Administration for verification of the applicant's compliance with the eligibility requirements and for a determination of eligibility. - (1) If the designated employee determines that the applicant meets all of the eligibility requirements, the applicant's name will be referred to the Chief Judge for approval to be added to the Third Circuit's list of approved certified process servers.
+If the Chief Judge is satisfied that the conditions have been met, the Chief Judge shall issue an order placing the applicant on the list of certified process servers and provide a copy of the order to the Court Administrator and the Clerk of Court for each county in the Third Judicial Circuit. - (2) If the designated employee determines that the applicant does not meet all of the eligibility requirements, the applicant's name will not be added to the list of approved certified process servers. - (3) If the designated employee is unable to determine whether an applicant meets all of the eligibility requirements, the application materials will be referred to the Chief Judge. - B. All applicants will be notified of the designated employee's finding.
+If an applicant wishes to challenge an unfavorable determination made by the designated employee, the applicant may, within thirty days of the notice of the unfavorable determination, request in writing that the application materials be reviewed by the Chief Judge. - C. Certification is effective only for the individual applicant and is not transferrable to an applicant's employers, employees, associates, subcontractors or agents.
+This Administrative Order shall not apply to the sheriffs of the Third Circuit or any of their divisions or departments.